Wimbledon Championships: Beginning

 The All England Lawn Tennis and Croquet Club is a private club founded on 23 July 1868, originally as "The All England Croquet Club".
 Its first ground was at Nursery Road off Worple Road, Wimbledon.

-In 1876, lawn tennis, a game devised by Major Walter Clopton Wingfield a year or so earlier as an outdoor version of real tennis and originally given the name Sphairistikè, was added to the activities of the club.
+In 1876, lawn tennis, a game devised by Major Walter Clopton Wingfield a year or so earlier as an outdoor version of real tennis and originally given the name Sphairistikè (Ancient Greek for "skill in playing at ball"), was added to the activities of the club.
 In spring 1877, the club was renamed "The All England Croquet and Lawn Tennis Club" and signalled its change of name by instituting the first Lawn Tennis Championship.
 A new code of laws, replacing the code administered by the Marylebone Cricket Club, was drawn up for the event.
 Today's rules are similar except for details such as the height of the net and posts and the distance of the service line from the net.

 The inaugural 1877 Wimbledon Championship started on 9 July 1877 and the Gentlemen's Singles was the only event held.
 22 men paid a guinea to enter the tournament, which was to be held over five days.
 The rain delayed it four more days and thus, on 19 July 1877, the final was played.
 Spencer Gore, an Old Harrovian rackets player, defeated William Marshall 6–1, 6–2 and 6–4 in 48 minutes.
 Gore was presented with the silver challenge cup, valued at 25 guineas and donated by the sports magazine The Field, as well as a prize money of 12 guineas.
 About 200 spectators paid one shilling each to watch the final.

 The lawns at the ground were arranged so that the principal court was in the middle with the others arranged around it, hence the title "Centre Court".
 (Note: A Centre Court did not yet exist during the first four years of the championship.)
 The name was retained when the Club moved in 1922 to the present site in Church Road, although no longer a true description of its location.
 However, in 1980 four new courts were brought into commission on the north side of the ground, which meant the Centre Court was once more correctly described.
 The opening of the new No. 1 Court in 1997 emphasised the description.